Agkistrodon laticinctus

-Agkistrodon laticinctus, commonly known as the broad-banded copperhead, is a venomous pit viper species, formerly considered a subspecies of Agkistrodon contortrix, which is found in the southern United States, from Kansas, through Oklahoma and throughout central Texas.
+Agkistrodon laticinctus, commonly known as the broad-banded copperhead, is a venomous pit viper species, formerly considered a subspecies of Agkistrodon contortrix, which is found in the central United States, from Kansas, through Oklahoma and throughout central Texas.

+Etymology and nomenclature

+Agkistrodon is from the Greek words ancistro which means “hook”, and odon meaning “tooth” referring to the snake’s fangs.
+The discrepancy between the spelling ancistro (correct) versus agkistro (incorect), originates from a typographical error or misspelling in the original description of the genus published in 1799.
+The name laticinctus is from the Latin lati meaning “broad” or “wide”, and cinctus meaning a girdle, belt, or waistcloth, in reference to the broad bands of the dorsal pattern of the species, and relative to the contorted or twisted dorsal pattern of the eastern copperhead (Agkistrodon contortrix).

+The standardized English name of Agkistrodon laticinctus is Broad-banded copperhead.
+As the Latin name, the English name emphasizes the broad bands that readily distinguishes this species from the eastern copperhead (Agkistrodon contortrix).
+Colloquial names for the broad-banded copperhead include: copperhead moccasin, copperhead snake, dry-land moccasin, highland moccasin, moccasin, rattlesnake pilot, red eye, Texas copperhead and thunder snake.

 Description

 This form is typically a light tan in color, with darker brown, wide crossbands - which gives it its common name.
 The actual color varies, by locality, from a red-brown, to a gray-brown.
-It overlaps with the southern copperhead, A. contortrix in the eastern reaches of its range, making specimens there difficult to distinguish, but generally A. contortrix has banding that narrows at the spine, creating hourglass shapes, whereas A. laticinctus has bands that do not narrow at the spine.
-They grow to approximately 20-36 inches (50–90 cm) in length.
+It overlaps with the eastern copperhead, eastern copperhead (A. contortrix) in the southern reaches of its range, making specimens there difficult to distinguish, but generally A. contortrix has banding that narrows at the spine, creating hourglass shapes, whereas A. laticinctus has even bands.
 As juveniles, all species of Agkistrodon have a bright green-yellow color to their tail tips, believed to be used as a lure to attract prey items to approach within striking range.
 The color fades to a grey or brown at about a year of age.

-Common names

-Common names for this species include: broad-banded copperhead, copperhead moccasin, copperhead snake, dry-land moccasin, highland moccasin, moccasin, rattlesnake pilot, red eye, Texas copperhead and thunder snake.

-Geographic range

-Agkistrodon laticinctus is known to populate the region between 97 degrees and 99 degrees west longitude, from Central Texas north to the southern border of Kansas and Oklahoma.